hcschuetz/sphere-texturing/README.md

   [web app](https://hcschuetz.github.io/octasphere/map-transformations/dist/))

-(While this repository started out with investigations of the octasphere, it meanwhile also contains quite some icosphere-related code.)
+(While this repository started out with investigations of the octasphere, it meanwhile also contains quite some code related to icospheres and latitude/longitude spheres.)

-Now for an explanation what this is all about:
+Now for an explanation what this octasphere stuff is all about:

 Triangulations of the Octasphere